noisyboiler/wampy/README.rst

 Async.io would require a complete re-write, and if you're already using the standard library and want to use **wampy** that is *not* a problem - just roll with the default gevent - as the two event loops can run side by side.

+Why does wampy support both eventlet and gevent?
+Because wampy is not a framework like Flask or nameko, and wampy tries to make as few assumptions about the process it is running in as possible.
+Wampy is intended to be integrated into existing Python apps as an easy way to send and receive WAMP messages, and if your app is already committed to a paritcular async architecture, then wampy may not be usable unless he can switch between them freely.
+And do remember: both options are compatible with the core asyncio library, so don't be put off if your app uses this.

 **************
 Alpha Features
 **************

 WebSocket Client -> Server Pings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~